2 men sentenced to prison for Aug. 12 beating of DeAndre Harris

 He will also be on supervised probation for five years following his release.

-During his trial, the Arkansas man claimed self-defense.
+, the Arkansas man claimed self-defense.
 However, Assistant Commonwealth's Attorney Nina-Alice Antony said it was Goodwin who wanted to square off.

 Harris suffered a spinal injury, a broken arm and head lacerations that required eight staples after the parking garage assault.
 Three others were arrested.